-21201. (a) The purpose of this division is to improve the success and effectiveness of actions implemented to mitigate the natural resource impacts of future transportation projects by establishing the means to implement those actions well before the transportation projects are constructed.
-The advance identification and implementation of mitigation actions also will streamline the delivery of transportation projects by anticipating mitigation requirements for planned transportation projects and avoiding or reducing delays associated with environmental permitting.
-By identifying regional or statewide conservation priorities and by anticipating the impacts of planned transportation projects on a regional or statewide basis, mitigation actions can be designed to protect and restore California's most valuable natural resources and also facilitate environmental compliance for planned transportation projects on a regional scale.
+21201. (a) The purpose of this division is to improve the success and effectiveness of actions implemented to mitigate the natural resource impacts of future transportation improvements by designing those actions to measurably advance regional or statewide conservation priorities and by establishing the means to implement the actions well before the impacts occur.
+The advance design and implementation of mitigation actions also will streamline the delivery of transportation improvements by avoiding or reducing delays associated with environmental permitting.